-- 1) F-test for the between effect (i.e., averaging across levels) - 2) F-test for each polynomial contrast (in ascending order, e.g., linear, quadratic, cubic) - 3) the omnibus test across (within) levels.
-The test statistic for the omnibus test will either be a Wilks' Lambda if a contrast is specified for between-participant predictors or an F-test is an F-test is specified for between-participant predictors.
+- 1) F-test for the between effect (i.e., averaging across levels) - 2) F-test for each polynomial contrast (in ascending order, e.g., linear, quadratic, cubic) - 3) Omnibus test across all within levels.
+The test statistic for the omnibus test will either be Wilks' Lambda, if a contrast is specified for between-participant predictors, or F, if an F-test is specified for between-participant predictors.